Hubble Keyhole Nebula Photograph

 A detail of the Keyhole Nebula photographed by the Hubble Space Telescope.
 This photo from NASA's Hubble Space Telescope is of a portion of the Carina Nebula known as the Keyhole Nebula.
 It was composed by combining four unique pointings of the Hubble's camera at the nebula using six color filters.
 The image is dominated by a large, nearly circular feature that consists of bright, hot, flourescing gas and dark clouds of cold molecules and dust.
 Several bright stars can be seen in the image, as well as a striking pillar of dust in the upper left edge of the photo.All Posters for Sale

-About Our Prints
+About Our Paper

-All of our prints come with a margin: 8.5x11 and 11x17 prints have .50-inch margins; 19x13 prints have 1-inch margins; 22x17 prints have 1.5 inch margins.
-30x23 Special Edition and 47x34 Magnum prints have 2-inch margins.
+All of our prints come with a margin: 8.5x11 and 11x17 prints have .50-inch margins; 19x13 prints have 1-inch margins; 22x17 prints have 1.5 inch margins; 30x24 Special Edition and 47x34 Magnum prints have 2-inch margins.
 Canvas prints have slightly wider margins for stretching.

 We've partnered with Simply Framed to offer high-quality custom frames made in the USA.
 Please allow an additional 2-3 weeks for delivery.
 Frames come in black or brown wooden finish and include UV-shielding plexiglass, acid-free 4-ply mats with beveled edges, archival acid-free foam core backing, protective paperback finish, wall bumpers, hanging hardware + nails, hanging and care instructions.
 Frames arrive gift-wrapped in kraft paper.